DIY Ice Cream Sundae Kit Gift Basket + Free Tags

 You may recognize the colorful painted bowls and matching dipped spoons from this tutorial I had already published since they are a fun gift all on their own or as a part of another type of basket.

-But once my daughter created the fabulous, holiday-themed tags to go along with the kits we gave, I knew I'd want to share them with you and it seemed best to wait for the holidays to offer the tags as a free printable.
+But once my daughter created the fabulous, holiday-themed tags to go along with the kits we gave, I knew I’d want to share them with you for the holidays and offer the tags as a free printable.

 So, if you don’t have a gift idea yet from the 31 days of handmade gifts series, this may be ‘the one.‘